You’re cradling the perfect idea in your hands like a delicate baby bird when suddenly it hits you: Am I ready to talk to an adhesive converter?

 In a moment, we’ll discuss design scalability, but if you’re still very early in the design process, here are companies we recommend that can help you:

-The Tape Lab: The Tape Lab covers a wide range of consulting services such as process consulting, materials consulting, and product consulting in a wide range of disciplines.
+- The Tape Lab: The Tape Lab offers a wide range of consulting services, such as process consulting, materials consulting, and product consulting, in a wide range of disciplines.

 The type of consultant you need will depend on what you’re making.
 Whether you’re working on a mechanical, electrical, pneumatic, or robotic project, different types of engineering consultants can give you the guidance you need.